Last updated by Sascha Brockel on 13 December 2022

 PyTado is a Python module that implements an interface to the Tado web API.
 It allows the user to interact with their Tado heating system to monitor or control their heating system, which goes beyond what Tado itself currently offers.

-With this, all data can now be read from the Tado API.
-This means that we have complete information about everything related to our system.
-But now the whole thing had to be implemented in such a way that the functionalities used by the Auto-Assist are integrated.
+In the meantime, there is another maintainer who has also made changes in 2023.
+All data can now be read from the Tado API.
+This means we have complete information about everything related to our system.
+However, the whole thing still had to be implemented in such a way that the functionalities used by the Auto-Assist are integrated.

 For this implementation, the GitHub user adrianslabu (Adrian Slabu) is responsible.
 In his GitHub repository he used the pyTado module to replicate the functions of the Auto-Assist.
 And it really works flawlessly.
 I don't want to go into more detail about the technical implementation, as that would go beyond the scope.
 For that you can have a look at the source code in his repository.